warthur123/Data-Analyst-Portfolio/README.md

 - ### Video Game Rating Analysis ###
-  Developed 4 data analysis reports on video game sales and popularity dataset from Kaggle by user Kirubi.
-All Analysis were performed in R.
+  Developed 4 data reports on video game sales and popularity dataset from Kaggle by user Kirubi.
+All analysis were performed in R.
     - **Report 1:** Performed a multi-variate analysis to determine correlation between video game platform and critic score, and frequency of video games per genre by platform.
     - **Report 2:** Analyzed if critic score varied based on platform (Xbox 360.
 Wii, PS3) by performing a multi-variate analysis using Chi Square Test of Independence, Effict Size and Power, and determined effect size through Cramer's V test.
     - **Report 3:** Performed a two-way ANOVA test to examine relationship between platform, genre and critic score, analyzed the pairwise differences between each grouping of main effects in the model using TukeyHSD, and determined the effect size through Cohen's F, R-squared analysis and partial eta-squared analysis.